 I don't typically like traveling at night and as I get older and my eyes start to be more sensitive to glare, traveling in the dark just isn't my first choice.
 Regardless though, there are some big advantages such as reduced traffic.
-Ultimately, nighttime road trips can be exhilarating, yet they come with their own set of safety challenges.
-Between ensuring your vehicle's preparedness, combating drowsiness, and staying safe during breaks, there's a multitude of factors you need to take into consideration if you want to travel safely.
+Ultimately, nighttime road trips can be exhilarating, yet they come with safety challenges.
+Between ensuring your vehicle's preparedness, combating drowsiness, and staying safe during breaks, you need to consider a multitude of factors if you want to travel safely.

 Do You Like Road Trips?